 HOMER BRIDGE TOUR (30min)

 Want to experience the Segway but you do not have much time?
-This short loop to the Homer Bridge is the one for you. **New for 2018 – You can now take this tour on a Segway miniPRO!** (3 people maximum on the miniPRO)
+This short loop to the Homer Bridge is the one for you.
+You can also now take this tour on a Segway miniPRO!
+(3 people maximum on the miniPRO)

 Port Dalhousie Segway Tour (1H30)